 First, you'll need to get permission from your advisor.
-There is a pre-travel form available on the Medical Physics Intranet you'll have to fill out.
+There is a pre-travel form available on the Medical Physics Educational Portal you'll have to fill out.
 It asks where you're going, what you'll be doing and to estimate the cost of your trip.
-This will be mostly your best guess, but definitely use Concur to take a look at available flights and costs, as well as the online calculator tool (found here: https://www.wisconsin.edu/travel/reimbursement/) to estimate Per Diem and lodging maximums.
+This will be an estimate, utilize Concur to take a look at available flights and costs, as well as the online calculator tool (found here) to estimate Per Diem and lodging maximums based on location and travel dates.

-Second, depending on where your funding is coming from, you can come to the Med Physics office to book travel and registration with Lyddia Ruch-Doll.
-If your funding is not Medical Physics funding (check with Lyddia on this) you may have to work with coordinators in other departments to book travel.
-It's usually a good idea to start with Lyddia, even if you ultimately have to work with someone else.
+Second, depending on where your funding is coming from, you can come to the Med Physics office to book travel and registration with Administration team staff.
+If your funding is not Medical Physics funding you may have to work with coordinators in other departments to book travel.
+It's usually a good idea to start with the Administration team, even if you ultimately have to work with someone else.

-Finally, if you are receiving a reward from the conference or the UW to use for travel, see Matt Oestreich in WIMR1004.
-He can help you figure out the best way to approach that.
+Finally, if you are receiving a reward from the conference or the UW to use for travel, contact Mary Pierce (pierce6@wisc.edu).
+She can help you figure out the best way to approach that with the finance department.